Childhood Obesity (cont.)

 How prevalent is childhood obesity?

-The Midwest and South have the highest frequency of obesity (28%), with Mississippi having the highest frequency (34%) and Colorado having the lowest (21%).
-Of the remaining states, 24 have an obese population of over 25%; twelve states have over 30% of their population being obese.
+The Midwest and South have the highest frequency of obesity (31%), with Arkansas, Mississippi, and West Virginia having the highest frequency (36%) and Colorado having the lowest (21%).
+Of the remaining states, 26 have an obese population of over 25%; 18 states have over 30% of their population being obese.
 In 2000, no states had more than 30% of their population considered obese.
+As of 2014, no state had less than 20% of its adult population classified as obese.

 An area of concern is that the statistics gathered in many studies are self-reported by the individual and may therefore be overly optimistic (for example, purposely underestimating weight and overestimating height).